Risk management

 - Information on capital

-In the framework of the adoption of "Basel 3", in its Communication of 17 February 2014 "Obligations of disclosure for the global systemically important banks", the Bank of Italy provides that Italian banks with a leverage ratio exposure measure exceeding 200 billion euro - like the Intesa Sanpaolo Group - make publicly available the information concerning the 12 indicators used in the assessment methodology on their website.
-In compliance with the recommendation of the Financial Stability Board, the Basel Committee on Banking Supervision developed the assessment methodology to identify the Global Systemically Important Banks ("G-SIBs") that will be subject to higher loss absorbency requirements from 1 January 2016.
+As provided for by specific guidelines of the European Banking Authority (EBA), banks with a leverage ratio exposure measure exceeding 200 billion euro - like the Intesa Sanpaolo Group - have to make publicly available the information concerning the indicators used in the assessment methodology on their website.
+In compliance with the recommendation of the Financial Stability Board, the Basel Committee on Banking Supervision developed the assessment methodology to identify the Global Systemically Important Banks ("G-SIBs") that are subject to higher loss absorbency requirements from 1 January 2016.

 - Assessment methodology indicators to identify the global systemically important banks ("G-SIBs")

-By its Circular no. 285, the Bank of Italy introduced into the Italian regulations the provisions included in art.
+By its Circular No. 285, the Bank of Italy introduced into the Italian regulations the provisions included in art.
 89 of Directive 2013/36/EU (CRD IV) which require specific disclosure obligations broken down on a country-by-country basis.
 Institutions are required to disclose, annually, specifying, by each country where they have an establishment, a set of information to be prepared on the same basis, and with the same criteria, as those adopted when preparing the financial statements.